Kenneth Treister

-Kenneth Treister, FAIA is an American architect, architectural historian, sculptor, photographer, author and lecturer.
-He is a Fellow of the American Institute of Architects and is best known for the Holocaust Memorial he built in Miami Beach, Florida.
+Kenneth Treister, FAIA (1930 – August 28, 2026) was an American architect, architectural historian, sculptor, photographer, author and lecturer.
+He was a Fellow of the American Institute of Architects and is best known for the Holocaust Memorial he built in Miami Beach, Florida.

 In 1985, Treister received a commission to design, build, and sculpt a Holocaust Memorial in Miami Beach.
 The Memorial opened in February 1990 and welcomes thousands of visitors every year.

-Personal life
+Background

 Kenneth Treister was born in 1930.
 His father, Arthur Treister, a real estate businessman, and his mother, Anita Treister moved to Miami Beach from Flushing, Queens when he was a baby.
 After World War II, Kenneth and his brother Leonard joined their father's business as Arthur Treister and Sons.
 He had a music scholarship to the University of Miami in 1948 and was elected president of the freshman class.
 He then transferred to the University of Florida, graduating in 1953 with a degree in architecture.

-He lived in Miami-Dade County for most of his life, primarily in Coconut Grove.
-He currently lives in central Florida.
+Treister lived in Miami-Dade County for most of his life, primarily in Coconut Grove.
+He later lived in central Florida.
+Treister died on August 28, 2026, at the age of 96.